 Results from meta-study specifications As before, we re-estimate our model using our meta-study specifications, and plot the joint distribution of estimates and standard errors in the right panel of Figure 7.
 Fitting the model yields the estimates reported in the right panel of Table 2.
-As in the last section, we find that the meta-study and replication estimates are quite similar.
+As in the last section, we find that the meta-study and replication estimates are broadly similar, though the meta-study estimates again suggest a somewhat more limited degree of selection.

 Bias corrections To interpret our results, we plot our median-unbiased estimates based on the Open Science Collaboration (2015) data in Figure 8.
 We see that our adjusted estimates track the replication estimates fairly well for studies with small original z-statistics, though the fit is worse for studies with larger original z-statistics.
-Our adjustments again dramatically change the number of significant results, with 62 of the 73 original 95% confidence sets excluding zero, and only 21 of the adjusted confidence sets (not displayed) doing the same.
+Our adjustments again dramatically change the number of significant results, with 62 of the 73 original 95% confidence sets excluding zero, and only 28 of the adjusted confidence sets (not displayed) doing the same.